moabukar/cloud-native-demo/README.md

 This guide is a way to set up an Ingress controller and cert-manager (using DuckDNS) to quickly and freely obtain an HTTPS URL pointing to our AKS cluster to expose our applications to the internet.

-You can also find this guide in video form on my YouTube channel (javi__codes).
-More links to my other social networks at the end of the guide.

 Let's get started:

 ## Prerequisites and Versions